hackfestca/hfscoreboard/README.md

 Benchmark
 =========

 This is what it looks like in action.
-20 000 requests are sent on the index page are sent in 50 seconds using `ab -n 1000 -c 20 https://scoreboard.hf/`
+1k requests, from 20 clients, are sent on the index page are sent in 50 seconds using `ab -n 1000 -c 20 https://scoreboard.hf/`.
+No cache was used.

 ![benchmark](https://github.com/hackfestca/hfscoreboard/raw/master/docs/img/benchmark2015.png)